 A review does not always focus on what someone said [findings], but how they came about saying what they say [method of analysis].
 Reviewing methods of analysis provides a framework of understanding at different levels [i.e. those of theory, substantive fields, research approaches, and data collection and analysis techniques], how researchers draw upon a wide variety of knowledge ranging from the conceptual level to practical documents for use in fieldwork in the areas of ontological and epistemological consideration, quantitative and qualitative integration, sampling, interviewing, data collection, and data analysis.
 This approach helps highlight ethical issues which you should be aware of and consider as you go through your own study.

 This form consists of an overview of existing evidence pertinent to a clearly formulated research question, which uses pre-specified and standardized methods to identify and critically appraise relevant research, and to collect, report, and analyze data from the studies that are included in the review.
+The goal is to deliberately document, critically evaluate, and summarize scientifically all of the research about a clearly defined research problem.
 Typically it focuses on a very specific empirical question, often posed in a cause-and-effect form, such as "To what extent does A contribute to B?"
+This type of literature review is primarily applied to examining prior research studies in clinical medicine and allied health fields, but it is increasingly being used in the social sciences.

 The purpose of this form is to examine the corpus of theory that has accumulated in regard to an issue, concept, theory, phenomena.
 The theoretical literature review helps to establish what theories already exist, the relationships between them, to what degree the existing theories have been investigated, and to develop new hypotheses to be tested.
 Often this form is used to help establish a lack of appropriate theories or reveal that current theories are inadequate for explaining new or emerging research problems.
 The unit of analysis can focus on a theoretical concept or a whole theory or framework.